Reentry and Integration Division

 - Provides case management services and linkages to medical, dental and mental health services as well as transitional services for those persons released from TDCJ custody who have served all or part of a sentence and were subsequently granted an actual finding of innocence by the courts.

-*During the 85th Legislature, SB 1326 required TCOOMMI to approve a form regarding mental illness assessment and written notification to the magistrate.
-Additionally, the 86th Legislature required changes to the form through HB 601.
-The updated form approved by TCOOMMI can be found here.
+*Texas Code of Criminal Procedure article 16.22 provides for the Collection of Information Form for Mental Illness and Intellectual Disability to be provided to the Magistrate.
+During the 85th Legislature, SB 1326 required TCOOMMI to approve the form and the 86th Legislature required additional changes to the form through HB 601.
+The updated 16.22 Collection of Information Form approved by TCOOMMI can be found here.

 *During the 84th Legislature HB 1908 was passed which amended existing legislation regarding mental health continuity of care by adding delusional disorder, post-traumatic stress disorder and anxiety disorder as well as any other diagnosed severe and persistent mental health disorder as categories to be served, subject to available resources and the extent feasible.